scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Relying parties MUST have at least one valid TRC available.
 Relying parties MUST discover TRC updates within the grace period defined in the updated TRC.
 They SHOULD discover TRC updates in a matter of minutes to hours.
 Additionally, the following requirement MUST be satisfied:

 **Requirement**<br>
-Any entity sending information that is secured by the CP-PKI MUST be able to provide all the necessary trust material to verify said information.
+Any entity sending information that is secured by the Control Plane PKI MUST be able to provide all the necessary trust material to verify said information.

 SCION provides the following mechanisms for discovering TRC updates and fulfilling the above requirement:

 - *Beaconing Process*<br>
 The TRC version is announced in the beaconing process.
-Each AS MUST announce what it considers to be the latest TRC.
-Furthermore, each AS MUST include the hash value of the TRC contents to facilitate the discovery of discrepancies.
-Therefore, relying parties that are part of the beaconing process discover TRC updates passively.
-That is, a core AS notices TRC updates for remote ISDs that are on the beaconing path.
+Each AS MUST announce what it considers to be the latest TRC, and MUST include the hash value of the TRC contents to facilitate the discovery of discrepancies.
+Therefore, relying parties that are part of the beaconing process discover TRC updates passively, i.e. a core AS notices TRC updates for remote ISDs that are on the beaconing path.
 A non-core AS only notices TRC updates for the local ISD through the beaconing process.
-The creation of a new TRC SHOULD trigger the generation of new control-plane messages, as the propagation of control-plane messages will help other ASes rapidly discover the new TRC.
+The creation of a new TRC SHOULD trigger the generation of new control plane messages, as the propagation of control plane messages will help other ASes rapidly discover the new TRC.

 - *Path Lookup*<br>
 In every path segment, all ASes MUST reference the latest TRC of their ISD.
 Therefore, when resolving paths, every relying party will notice TRC updates, even remote ones.<br>

 **Note:** The above mechanism only works when there is an active communication between the relying party and the ISD in question.

-## Signing and Verifying Control-Plane Messages {#signing-verifying-cp-messages}
+## Signing and Verifying Control Plane Messages {#signing-verifying-cp-messages}

-SCION requires that control-plane messages are signed.
-The main purpose of the SCION control-plane PKI is providing a mechanism to distribute and authenticate public keys that are used to verify control-plane messages and information.
-For example, each hop information in a path segment is signed by the respective AS.
-Consequently, all relying parties MUST be able to verify signatures with the help of the CP-PKI.
+SCION requires that control plane messages are signed.
+The main purpose of the Control Plane PKI is providing a mechanism to distribute and authenticate public keys that are used to verify control plane messages and information, e.g. each hop information in a path segment is signed by the respective AS.
+Consequently, all relying parties MUST be able to verify signatures with the help of the Control Plane PKI.

-The following sections specify the requirements that apply to the signing and verification of control-plane messages.
+The following sections specify the requirements that apply to the signing and verification of control plane messages.

-### Signing a Control-Plane Message
+### Signing a Control Plane Message

-An AS signs control-plane messages with the private key that corresponds to the (valid) AS' certificate.
+An AS signs control plane messages with the private key that corresponds to the (valid) AS' certificate.

 The AS MUST attach the following information as signature metadata.
 It is the minimum information a relying party requires to identify which certificate to use to verify the signed message.